-TECHNICAL CONSULTING AND SERVICES AGREEMENT follow This T Technical Consulting and Services Agreement (this " Agreement ") is entered into in Shanghai, the People's Republic of China (" PRC ") as of by and between the ies: (1) Party Addre y A : (2) v B: WHE REAS (1) A is a wholly foreign owned enterprise duly incorporated and validly existing under the PRC laws, having the relevant resources to provide Party B with the technical consulting ervices.
-(2) Party B is a limited liability company duly incorporated and validly existing under the PRC laws.
-(3) B intends to entrust Party A, and Party A agrees to accept Party B's entrustment, to provide exclusive technical consulting and related services to Party B by utilizing Party A's gths in human resources, technology and information during the term of this Agreement.
-Party B agrees to only accept such technical consulting and services provided by Party A. NOW, THER EFORE, Upon mutual consultation, the Parties hereby agree as follows: 1.
-Exclu sive Consulting and Service; Sole and Exclusive Rights and Interests 1.1 g the term of this Agreement, Party A agrees to provide Party B with relevant technical consulting and services (see details in Exhibit 1 attached hereto) as Party B's exclusive liting and services provider subject to the terms and conditions hereof.
-1.2 the techni g the term of this Agreement, Party B agrees to hereby irrevocably appoint and designate Party A as its exclusive technical consulting and services provider and agrees to accept chnical consulting and services provided by Party A. Party B further agrees that during the term hereof, it will not accept from any third party, directly or indirectly, any other ical consulting and services the same as or similar to those provided hereunder, nor will Party B enter into any similar service agreement with any third party, unless otherwise d by Party A in writing in advance.
-1.3 includ A shall enjoy sole and exclusive rights and interests in any and all rights, ownership, interests and intellectual property rights arising from the performance of this Agreement, ling but not limited to copyrights, patent rights, technical know-how, trade secrets, etc., whether developed by Party A or Party B based on Party A's intellectual property rights.
-Is otherwise expressly provided herein, Party B shall have no rights to each of the foregoing.
-1.4 A has the right to designate and appoint, at its sole discretion, any of its Affiliates to provide any service set forth herein without obtaining any form of consents or confirmations Party B. The "Affiliates" referred to in this paragraph shall include, without limitation, 2.
-Calcu llation and Payment of the Consulting and Service Fee 2.1 entrus Parties agree that the consulting and service fees (hereinafter referred to as the "Service Fees") hereunder shall be determined based upon the services rendered by Party A as sted, and Party A may, at its sole reasonable discretion, decide the amount and payment method of the Service Fees payable by Party B. The calculation and payment method of the service Fees are set out in Exhibit 2 attached hereto.
-2.2 ny time throughout the existence of this Agreement, Party A decides, at its own reasonable judgment, to adjust the calculation and payment method of the Service Fees for any n whatsoever, it has the right to notify Party B of such adjustment with a five (5) days' prior written notice without any need to obtain Party B's consent.
-3. Repre esentations and Warranties 3.1 Party A hereby represents and warrants that: (1) it is a wholly foreign-owned enterprise duly incorporated and validly existing under the laws of the PRC; (2) it executes and performs this Agreement within the scope of its corporate power and business; it has obtained necessary corporate action and appropriate authorization and necessary consent and approvals from third parties and government agency, and its execution and performance of this Agreement will not constitute a breach of any restrictions by laws or contracts by which it is bound or affected; and (3) This Agreement, once executed, constitutes its lawful, effective and binding obligation, which may be enforced pursuant to the terms hereof.
-3.2 Party B hereby represents and warrants that:
+TECHNICAL CONSULTING AND SERVICES AGREEMENT

+NOW, THEREFORE, Upon mutual consultation, the Parties hereby agree as follows:

+- 1. Exclusive Consulting and Service; Sole and Exclusive Rights and Interests - 1.1 During the term of this Agreement, Party A agrees to provide Party B with relevant technical consulting and services (see details in Exhibit 1 attached hereto) as Party B's exclusive consulting and services provider subject to the terms and conditions hereof.

+during the term of this Agreement.
+Party B agrees to only accept such technical consulting and services provided by Party A.

+During the term of this Agreement, Party B agrees to hereby irrevocably appoint and designate Party A as its exclusive technical consulting and services provider and agrees to accept the technical consulting and services provided by Party A. Party B further agrees that during the term hereof, it will not accept from any third party, directly or indirectly, any other technical consulting and services the same as or similar to those provided hereunder, nor will Party B enter into any similar service agreement with any third party, unless otherwise agreed by Party A in writing in advance.

+- Party A shall enjoy sole and exclusive rights and interests in any and all rights, ownership, interests and intellectual property rights arising from the performance of this Agreement, including but not limited to copyrights, patent rights, technical know-how, trade secrets, etc., whether developed by Party A or Party B based on Party A's intellectual property rights.
+Unless otherwise expressly provided herein, Party B shall have no rights to each of the foregoing. - Party A has the right to designate and appoint, at its sole discretion, any of its Affiliates to provide any service set forth herein without obtaining any form of consents or confirmations from Party B. The "Affiliates" referred to in this paragraph shall include, without limitation,

+2. Calculation and Payment of the Consulting and Service Fee

+- 2.1 The Parties agree that the consulting and service fees (hereinafter referred to as the "Service Fees") hereunder shall be determined based upon the services rendered by Party A as entrusted, and Party A may, at its sole reasonable discretion, decide the amount and payment method of the Service Fees payable by Party B. The calculation and payment method of the Service Fees are set out in Exhibit 2 attached hereto. - 2.2 If at any time throughout the existence of this Agreement, Party A decides, at its own reasonable judgment, to adjust the calculation and payment method of the Service Fees for any reason whatsoever, it has the right to notify Party B of such adjustment with a five (5) days' prior written notice without any need to obtain Party B's consent.

+3. Representations and Warranties

+- 3.1 Party A hereby represents and warrants that: - (1) it is a wholly foreign-owned enterprise duly incorporated and validly existing under the laws of the PRC; - (2) it executes and performs this Agreement within the scope of its corporate power and business; it has obtained necessary corporate action and appropriate authorization and necessary consent and approvals from third parties and government agency, and its execution and performance of this Agreement will not constitute a breach of any restrictions by laws or contracts by which it is bound or affected; and - (3) This Agreement, once executed, constitutes its lawful, effective and binding obligation, which may be enforced pursuant to the terms hereof. - 3.2 Party B hereby represents and warrants that: - (1) it is a limited liability company duly incorporated and validly existing under the laws of the PRC;